fathoniwasesojati1337/application-kantor-management/README.md

 # Description Application Kantor
-Project Management kantor responsive template. if you more to getting this code, you can buying this application with send message for me by instagram : @vha_1337 or my email : mfwj21@gmail.com  thanks
+Project Management kantor responsive template. if you more to getting this code, you can buying this application with send message for me by instagram : @vha_1337 or my email : mfwj21@gmail.com  thank you dont forget to subscirbe

 ## A.  Application Kantor Features  🚀